Chelsea porcelain factory: Raised anchor period (1749–1752)

 On 9 January 1750 Sprimont advertised the reopening of the factory, with "a great Variety of Pieces for Ornament in a Taste entirely new", and the new mark is assumed to celebrate this.
-The factory was very close to the Thames, and the anchor is a symbol of hope, and of Saint Nicolas of Myra, patron saint of seamen, after whom Sprimont was perhaps named.
+The factory at the corner of Justice Walk and Old Lawrence Street in Chelsea, was very close to the Thames, and the anchor is a symbol of hope, and of Saint Nicolas of Myra, patron saint of seamen, after whom Sprimont was perhaps named.

 The next six or so years were the most successful for the factory.
 In this period, the paste and glaze were modified to produce a clear, white, slightly opaque surface on which to paint.
 The influence of Meissen is evident in the classical figures among Italianate ruins and harbour scenes and adaptations from Francis Barlow's edition of Aesop's Fables.
 In 1751, copies were made of two Meissen services.
 Chelsea also made figures, birds and animals inspired by Meissen originals.
 Flowers and landscapes were copied from Vincennes porcelain (soon to move to Sèvres).
 A set of figures of pairs of birds were evidently based on the illustrations to A Natural History of Uncommon Birds, by George Edwards, published in four volumes from 1743 to 1751.
 The copies used were probably with uncoloured illustrations, as though the forms follow the illustrations well, the colouring of the figures is often eccentric and inaccurate.